miya0001/tinymce-code-element/readme.txt

 Tested up to: 3.5
 Stable tag: 0.1.0

-Add button <code /> to the rich editor.
+Add button for code element to the editor.

 == Description ==